Surprising Facts About the Science of Hypnotherapy

 Hypnosis can be used as anaesthesia

-Many studies have been conducted into the effectiveness of hypnosis for pain management.
+Many studies conducted into the effectiveness of hypnosis for pain management.
 EEG results have shown hypnosis removes emotional experiences connected to pain while still allowing the sensory sensation.
 The patient can feel the actions, but the brain is unable to recognise the pain signals.
 It is becoming more common for women to use hypnotherapy through labour and birth.

 Under hypnosis, you remain in control

-Contrary to belief, those in a relaxed state of hypnosis remain in complete control.
+Contrary to belief, those in a relaxed state of hypnosis stay in complete control.
 Throughout the session, clients can hear, comprehend and later recall what happened during the entirety of that session.
 There should be no concerns about being embarrassed, being tricked or being made to an act upon hearing a set word.

 Helping you to overcome an array of maladies

 There are many reasons for which a person may seek the help of a hypnotherapist.
 These can include overcoming fear, phobia or trauma, negative memories, insomnia, smoking, weight management, addictions, depression, anger and anxiety, to name a few.
 Parents of ADHD children are finding that the drug-free benefits of hypnotherapy have positive effects on children’s temperaments.
-Britain’s Paediatrics Child Health has commented that hypnotherapy allows the child to gain control along with self-esteem and competence which ultimately reduces their stress levels.
+Britain’s Paediatrics Child Health has commented that hypnotherapy allows the child to gain control, along with self-esteem and competence, which ultimately reduces their stress levels.

 Your brain works functions differently under hypnosis